Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

 \subsection{Incidence rates over time}

 Incidence maps provide a detailed view of when and where the phase spiral appears during the evolution of the disc.
-But given the equivalency\footnote{ Locations along the solar circle are strictlt speaking not entirely equivalent as a result of Sgr's disc crossing, but we currently ignore this circumstance which is of minor importance for our analysis.} in the azimuth along the solar circle -- resulting from the initial axisymmetry of our synthetic Galaxy -- it seems reasonable to consider the incidence rate in time alone (rather than time {\em and} space) by marginalising each incidence map over space (effectively summing up over columns).
-This yields, for each map, the incidence rate of the phase spiral over time.
+But given the equivalency\footnote{ Locations along the solar circle are strictlt speaking not entirely equivalent as a result of Sgr's disc crossing, but we currently ignore this circumstance which is of minor importance for our analysis.} in the azimuth along the solar circle -- resulting from the initial axisymmetry of our synthetic Galaxy -- it seems reasonable to consider the incidence rate in time alone (rather than time {\em and} space) by marginalising each incidence map over space.
+In practice, we bin the incidence rate in time using a bin size of $4 \delta t \approx 40$~Myr (or four rows), then we calculate the fraction of cells with a positive detection at each bin.
+Thus, if all the cells in a bin had a positive detection, the temporal incidence rate for that bin (i.e. time step) would be 100\%.
+In this way we calculate for each map the incidence rate of the phase spiral over time.

 Fig.~\ref{fig:rate_histo} displays these for each of our runs, for $\vR$ (top) and $\vp$ (middle).
-The vertical dashed line in each panel flags the approximate impact epoch (if applicable).
-In most cases, we see the general trend -- already noted in the previous section -- that the incidence rate increases, first slowly and then rapidly, some \mbox{$\Delta t \approx 400$~Myr} after impact, peaking at around \mbox{$t \approx 700 - 800$~Myr}, and steadily declining after that.
+The vertical dashed line in each column flags the approximate impact epoch (if applicable).
+In the case of the interaction models, we see the general trend -- already noted in the previous section -- that the incidence rate increases, first slowly and then rapidly, some \mbox{$\Delta t \approx 400$~Myr} after impact, peaking at around \mbox{$t \approx 700 - 800$~Myr}, and steadily declining after that.
+The exception to this is model fg20\_nsf, that shows virtually an vanishibly small incidence over the full timespan.

-Intriguingly, there is a significant difference in the temporal incidence -- both in $\vR$ and $\vp$ -- between the two unperturbed models (highlighted by a thick black border), with the star-forming, multi-phase gas run (fg20\_sf\_iso) featuring a consistently higher incidence rate at all times compared to its pure N-body counterpart (fg00\_iso).
+Consistent with the results obtained from the incidence maps, we see a significant difference in the temporal incidence -- both in $\vR$ and $\vp$ -- between the two isolated models (highlighted by a thick black border): the star-forming, multi-phase gas run (fg20\_sf\_iso; blue histogram) features a consistently higher incidence rate at all times compared to its pure N-body counterpart (fg00\_iso; orange histogram).